heidihoward/ios/README.md

 1
 ...
 ```
 You can now enter commands for the key value store, followed by the enter key.
-These commands are being send to the Ios server, executed and the result is returned to the user.
+These commands are being sent to the Ios server, executed and the result is returned to the user.

 The Ios server is using files called persistent_log_0.temp, persistent_snap_0.temp and persistent_data_0.temp to store Ios's persistent state.
 If these files are present when a server starts, it will restore its state from these files.
 You can try this by killing the server process and restarting it, it should carry on from where it left off.